 Live updates from Washington, D.C.

 Today's the day that we deliver our Mountain Heroes photo petition to the Obama administration!
 This massive photo petition is historic—it includes photos and personal messages and stories from more than 13,500 people across the country who wrote to President Obama and his administration for an end to mountaintop removal mining.
 It's the largest photo petition ever to be delivered to the president, and it's all about ending the nation's most destructive mining practice, protecting Appalachian families and communities, and standing up for clean water, healthy communities, environmental justice, and beautiful mountains and wildlife.
+(See a photo slideshow of the petition delivery event.)

 I can't tell you all how honored I feel in delivering your inspiring and touching messages and images today to our nation's leaders.
 When I look at this petition and see all your photos and messages, I am moved to my very core.
 You all have created as powerful and beautiful of a solidarity display as I can imagine.